ai-society-governance/ai-society-governance.github.io/index.md

 ## Registration

 Participation is free, but registration is required.
-If you would like to attend the workshop, <a class="primary-link" href="URL_REGISTRATION">register here</a> by December XX, 2026.
+If you would like to attend the workshop, <a class="primary-link" href="URL_REGISTRATION">register here</a> by December 07, 2026.
 If you have any questions, please <a class="primary-link" href="mailto:mail">contact us</a>.

 ## Poster session